mektigboy/ReportsAnalysis/SLINGSHOT.md

 ## Medium Severity

-### [M-01] Front Running/Sandwich Attacks
+### [M-01] Front-Running/Sandwich Attacks

-If a `finalAmountMin` is chosen that does not closely reflect the received amount one would get at the market rate (even with just 1% slippage), this could lead to the trade being frontrun and to less tokens than with a tighter slippage amount.
+If a `finalAmountMin` is chosen that does not closely reflect the received amount one would get at the market rate (even with just 1% slippage), this could lead to the trade being front-run and to less tokens than with a tighter slippage amount.
 Balancer and Curve modules don't have any slippage protection at all, which makes it easy for attackers to profit from such an attack.
 The min. amount returned is hardcoded to 1 for both protocols.
 The Sushiswap/Uniswap modules are vulnerable as well, depending on the calldata that is defined by the victim trader.